ngrx-utils/ngrx-utils/README.md

 @ngrx-utils/cli

 * [x] Provide basic ngrx command
-* [ ] Use a config file to store all module action, reducer... declaration file path to continous update and optimize your store when your app scale up.
+* [ ] Use a config file to store all module action, reducer... declaration file path to continous update and optimize your store when your app scale up
+* [ ] Use schematics to scaffolding the full store

+@ngrx-utils/store

+* [ ] Provide custom memoize function for select decorator

+@ngrx-utils/effects

+* [ ] Have better way to filter action instead of calling new Action().type.